vali7394/better-reads/README.md

 **Cassandra DataModeling :**

-Best Practice to design the datamodeling in cassandra by doing the access patterns[i.e. queries used in the code].
+Best Practice to design the datamodeling in cassandra by creating the access patterns[i.e. queries used in the code].
 Below are the queries we use in the application to access the data to present to the user.

 ```json
 1) BookBy Id